THIS YEAR WE WELCOME BACK A FULL 500KM EVENT EQUESTRIAN TEAM!!

 EQUESTRIAN ROUTE - DAY TWO: 41.8 KMS

-Day two starts approximately 500m south of Obstacle, a particularly tricky gully where 4x4 and low range are indicated.
-The road winds through the communal area adjacent to the Mozambique border with the sense of well-being heightened by the cheery waves of the local people going about their daily lives, much of which now seems to revolve around Sesame production rather than cotton.
+Day two starts approximately 500m south of Obstacle, from where the road winds through the communal area adjacent to the Mozambique border.
+The sense of freedom and well-being is heightened by the cheery waves of the local people going about their daily lives, much of which seems to revolve around Sesame and Cotton production.

 DAY 2: Distance 41.8 kms